What Makes Your Property Value Increase? 12 Key Factors To Watch

 If you own a home or are considering buying or selling a home, you may be wondering what makes property value increase.
-Bloomberg claims that the recent increase in property values across the U.S. can be attributed to supply and demand.
+Bloomberg claims that the 2020-2022 increase in property values across the U.S. can be attributed to supply and demand.
 And rightly so, but many more factors cause market values to climb and ultimately determine how much profit can be made on a sale.

 An increase in property value is called appreciation.
 Appreciation stems from a collage of factors influencing one another and ultimately coalescing to drive values up.